ADITYATIWARI342005/prometheus/docs/querying/basics.md

 The `offset` modifier allows changing the time offset for individual instant and range vectors in a query.

+`offset` always binds to the immediately preceding selector (instant or range), not to the whole expression.

 For example, the following expression returns the value of `http_requests_total` 5 minutes in the past relative to the current query evaluation time: